jokla/CarND-LaneLines-P1/writeup.md

 <img src="./img_doc/merge.png" width="360" alt="Combined Image" />

 #### Region Of Interest Mask
 I defined a left and right trapezoidal Region Of Interest (ROI) based on the image size.
-Since that the front facing camera is mounted in a fix position, we supposed here that the lane lines will always appear in the same general region of the image.
+Since that the front facing camera is mounted in a fix position, we supposed here that the lane lines will always appear in the same region of the image.

 <img src="./img_doc/roi.png" width="360" alt="Combined Image" />